PhD in Nursing Programs – Doctorate in Nursing

 The University of Missouri offers a PhD in nursing, preparing individuals for research, leadership, and clinical roles depending on their specialization.
 The interdisciplinary program is made possible by the diverse academic backgrounds represented in the program.
 Though some on-campus visits are required, students can complete most courses online.

-Students can choose from three options for credit requirements: BSN-to-PhD (77 credit-hours), MS-to-PhD (56 credit-hours), or post-clinical PhD (48 credit-hours).
+Students can choose from three options for credit requirements: BSN-to-PhD (77 credits), MS-to-PhD (59 credits), or post-clinical PhD (48 credits).
 With this versatility, the University of Missouri’s PhD in nursing program prepares students for successful careers as clinical scholars, educators, and researchers.

 • Location: Columbia, MO